Welcome to my podcasting for companies page.

 - Repeat back to the source.
 “I understand you to say…. and then provide my own summary”

 Rhea's Corporate Podcasting Services

 Takeaways from a recent podcasting course with Craig Kopp

 - Get in performance mode.

-- The interview is your story.
+- Understand that the interview is your story.

 - 15-20 minutes is the sweet spot length for an audio interview.